antlammi/ChessAI_TiRa/documentation/Design_Document.md

 # ChessAI
-The application is a chess AI capable of playing vs itself or versus a human player
+The application is a chess engine using XBoard.

 ## Methodology
 The AI will search through a minimax game tree using an Alpha-Beta pruning implementation for optimization.